VentGrey/Epitaph/README.md

 ## Overview

 This theme includes:
-- POSIX shell `up` and `down` scripts for fast loading / reloading times.
+- 🐚 POSIX shell `up` and `down` scripts for fast loading / reloading times.
-- Simple animations on windows.
+- 🌪️ Simple animations on windows.
 Powered by picom.
 No heavy blurs, rounded corners or anything that can be considered *GPU wasting*.
-- Beautifully configured polybar.
+- 🌟 Beautifully configured polybar.
-- Extensive documentation.
+- 📚 Extensive documentation.
-- Catppucchin Mocha colorscheme.
+- 🎨 Catppucchin Mocha colorscheme.
-- Very tiny rust power manager.
+- :battery: Very tiny rust power manager.
-- An integrated script for wallpaper slideshows.
+- 🖼️ An integrated script for wallpaper slideshows.

 ## Credit / Sources

-:warning: If you want your source / mention & material to be removed from here, please send an email and read the copyright notice at the end of this file :) :warning:
+🚨 If you want your source / mention & material to be removed from here, please send an email or open an issue and read the copyright notice at the end of this file. 🚨

-Built on top of [Blue Coffee](https://github.com/Qwart376/Blue-Coffee) theme by @Qwart376.
+This project is built on top of the [Blue Coffee](https://github.com/Qwart376/Blue-Coffee) theme by @Qwart376.

-And some inspiration / patches taken from these wonderful sources:
+I drew inspiration and patches from the following sources:

 - @Suavesito-Olimpiada [dotfiles](https://github.com/Suavesito-Olimpiada/dotfiles) - No license but author [states](https://github.com/Suavesito-Olimpiada/dotfiles/blob/master/README.md?plain=1#L26) that his code can be used free as in freedom.
-I would argue this is for the good of humanity
+I would debate if this is for the good of humanity.

 - @AethanFoot [leftwm-theme-dracula-rounded](https://github.com/AethanFoot/leftwm-theme-dracula-rounded) - No license as well.
 Author doesn't state permissions on code, will update as neccessary.

 - @Catppucchin [RoFi config](https://github.com/catppuccin/rofi) - MIT License
 - @Catppucchin [Colorscheme](https://github.com/catppuccin/) - MIT License

-- Polybar style inspiration taken from: [ArchCraft](https://archcraft.io/), [DT](https://gitlab.com/dtos/dtos) & [ChadWM](https://github.com/siduck/chadwm).
+- Polybar style inspiration taken from: [ArchCraft](https://archcraft.io/), [DT](https://gitlab.com/dtos/dtos) and [ChadWM](https://github.com/siduck/chadwm).

-## Current wallpaper artists credit
+## 🖼️ Current wallpaper artists credit

 - Erina the cat, Camel, Steven Wilson and King Crimson wallpapers were made by [AreliSuleima](https://github.com/arelisuleima).
 - The Orchid wallpaper is a personal modification I made based on the "Orchid" album from the band *Opeth*
 - Added wallpapers taken from [Linkin Park - Lost](https://www.youtube.com/watch?v=7NK_JOkuSVY) music video.

 Credits are too long, see the copyright notice below for full credit.

-## Legacy wallpaper artists credit
+## 🎨  Legacy wallpaper artists credit

 These credits here are to preserve the copyright / attribution to people who contributed to the look and feel of Epitaph in the past.